 Thyroid disorders: Wild thyme can slow down the thyroid’s activity because it can affect hormones that control the thyroid gland.
 Talk with your healthcare provider if you have thyroid problems and want to start taking wild thyme.

-We currently have no information for WILD THYME Interactions.
+We currently have no information for WILD THYME overview.